Skip to main content

 • No hard, crunchy, or sticky foods for 2 weeks minimum

-• Avoid extremely hot foods/beverages for 48 hours
+• Avoid extremely hot foods and beverages for 48 hours

 Oral Hygiene